Changes to the UK’s Shortage Occupation List take effect following recommendations by government advisers, the Migration Advisory Committee.

 Do you have a question about the Shortage Occupation List?

 DavidsonMorris specialise in helping employers navigate the UK immigration rules to meet their recruitment needs.
-For advice on the shortage occupation list, its implications on your recruitment processes, assigning SOC codes or any issue relating to hiring points-based visa workers, contact us.
+For advice on the shortage occupation list, its implications on your recruitment processes, hiring Tier 2 workers, assigning SOC codes or any issue relating to hiring points-based visa workers, contact us.

 The current shortage occupation list can be viewed here.